Jacqui Dean: Member of Parliament

 During the 2017 New Zealand general election, Dean retained Waitaki by a margin of 12,816 votes.

 In 2020, the Waitaki electorate returned Dean by a margin of 3,281 votes.
 Following the election, she was appointed an Assistant Speaker.

 In late November 2021, National Party leader Judith Collins demoted fellow National MP Simon Bridges for alleged "serious misconduct" involving sexist comments that the latter had made during a party function in 2016.
 Dean had laid a complaint with then National Party leader and Prime Minister Bill English.
 Dean subsequently raised the matter in 2021 with Collins as part of the Francis review of Parliament's workplace culture.
 Collins' demotion of Bridges led the National Party's parliamentary caucus to remove Collins as party leader following a vote of no-confidence.
 Deputy Leader Shane Reti was appointed as interim leader prior to a scheduled leadership vote.
 In response to the fallout, Dean expressed surprise and disappointment that her actions had led to these events.
 She said that it was not her intention and opined that "several issues were conflated."
 Dean also confirmed that she had accepted Bridges' apology for his remarks.

-In May 2022, Dean confirmed that she would not be contesting the 2023 New Zealand general election and would retired at the end of the 2020–2023 parliamentary term.
+In May 2022, Dean confirmed that she would not be contesting the 2023 New Zealand general election and would retire at the end of the 2020–2023 parliamentary term.